-This Approved Procedure is for use where:
+This Approved Procedure is intended to be used in cases where:

-- Participants are infants whose parents/guardians have volunteered to participate, not recruited because of any clinical condition; - the study involves no deception.
+- the participants are healthy infants, with no clinical conditions - the study involves no deception.

-The purpose of this procedure is to assess infant and toddler responses to the presentation of images and sounds, in a controlled testing environment.
-This procedure allows systematic investigation of various aspects of infant cognitive and linguistic development, including (but not limited to) category formation, phonological development, word learning, lexicon development, visual preference development, executive functioning, and associative or statistical learning.
-As the control of eye- and head-movements develops early in infancy, the primary procedures are infant-friendly.
-From time to time, secondary procedures will be used in conjunction with the primary procedures, in order to link behavioural performance to other aspects of development.
+The purpose of the primary testing method is to assess infant and toddler responses to the presentation of images and sounds, in a controlled testing environment.
+This procedure allows systematic investigation of various aspects of infant cognitive and linguistic development, including (but not limited to) category formation, phonological development, word learning, lexicon development, attention, executive functioning, visual preference development and associative or statistical learning.
+Another aim of the primary testing is to understand the physiology and regulatory processing underlying sleep in early childhood, and the role daytime sleep plays in the development of cognitive functions.

-As infants lack the capacity to give free and informed consent to these procedures, and 'personal data' about infants will be obtained from infants' parents/guardians (a 'third party'), this Approved

-Procedure is designed to outline a set of procedures conforming to IDREC standards of ethical research for participants unable to give informed consent, and where parental/guardian consent will instead be sought.
+As infants lack the capacity to give free and informed consent to these procedures, and 'personal data' about infants will be obtained from infants' parents/guardians, (a 'third party'), this Approved Procedure is designed to outline a set of procedures conforming to IDREC standards of ethical research for participants unable to give informed consent, and where parental/guardian consent will instead be sought.